-17 Statutory rights of way under section 218 of the Land Title Act give the covenant holder access to the land.
+Statutory rights of way under section 218 of the Land Title Act give the covenant holder access to the land.
 They are discussed in greater detail in Chapter 15.

-- register the conservation covenant at the appropriate Land Title and Survey Authority office19; and - monitor the land as agreed in the conservation covenant and the management agreement.
+- prepare the conservation covenant document; - prepare a management plan and management agreement for the land where appropriate; - obtain a survey of the land, if necessary; - execute the conservation covenant; - register the conservation covenant at the appropriate Land Title and Survey Authority office19; and - monitor the land as agreed in the conservation covenant and the management agreement.